johnrobisoniv/jekyll-now/about.md

 permalink: /about/
 ---

 John R Hoopes is a student living in London.
-He is studying design and data analysis
+He is studying design and data analysis of spatial systems.

+His research interests include:
+- Maritime security
+- Security & privacy
+- Blockchain
+- AI
+- Corruption, drugs and organized crime
+- Surveillance
+- Belt and Road initiative
+- Supply chains
+- Conscious consumerism
+- Circular economy

 ### More Information